toby1984/fancontrol/README.md

 - regular 120mm fan with PWM speed control (4-pin connector)
 - Arduino-compatible AVR Atmega328p board (I'm using the watchdog timer, 2 PWM outputs (buzzer+fan), one 16-bit timer and 2 8-bit timers) ... you can probably get away with a smaller AVR but I didn't test this)
 - ISP programmer for your Arduino board (you can probably also upload the binary some other way, I just never bothered)
-- Soldering iron & a steady hand (I just cut off the cable from the stock Delta fan and used it to connect the replacement fan)
+- Soldering iron & a steady hand (I just cut off the cable from the stock Delta fan and used it to connect to a tiny perfboard)

 ## Arduino (fancontrol-avr folder):